ThePython10110/ExchangeClone/README.md

     * Labels on items in the Transmutation GUI showing how many items can be created.
     * Added comma separators when energy is shown (to make it easier to identify large numbers)
     * Support for Pipeworks and Hopper mods!
 (MCL hoppers already worked)
+    * Covalence Dust
-    * Covalence Dust (left-click with Philosopher's Stone to open repairing menu; only tools with an energy value can be repaired)\*
+        * Left-click (or aux1-left-click in MCL) with Philosopher's Stone to open repairing menu; only tools with an energy value can be repaired)
-    * Mind, Life, Body, and Soul Stones (although MTG only has the soul stone).\*
     * 5 more Energy Collectors (to go with the increased energy limit)
     * Chat commands to set/add/remove energy from a player (requires `privs` privilege):
         * `/add_player_energy [player] value` (player defaults to self, value can be negative)
-        * `/set_player_energy [player] value` (player defaults to self)
+        * `/set_player_energy [player] value` (player defaults to self, value can be "limit" to set to the limit)
 * Changes:
+    * ExchangeClone is now a modpack for [annoying reasons](https://forum.minetest.net/viewtopic.php?f=47&p=429775s).
         * Energy values are now in `zzzz_exchangeclone_init/base_energy_values.lua`, and are laid out differently, and aliases now work.
-    * ExchangeClone is now a modpack for [annoying reasons](https://forum.minetest.net/viewtopic.php?f=47&p=429775s).
     * The default energy value is no longer 1 but none.
     * The 2.14-billion-ish personal energy limit is has been increased to 1,000,000,000,000 (1 trillion).
 Any higher (literally ANY higher) and there are precision-based exploits like being able to create an unlimited amount of anything with an energy value less than 1.
 I considered finding some library for arbitrary precision in Lua, but decided it was too much work (and nobody really needs more than a trillion energy anyway).
+    * Energy values are now multiples of 0.05 instead of 0.25, for no real reason.
-    * MineClon(e2/ia) energy values now (mostly) match ProjectE's, with a few minor differences.
+    * MineClon(e2/ia) energy values now (mostly) match ProjectE's, with a few minor differences, including these:
         * Emeralds are still worth less than diamonds because of villager trades (in my opinion, this should be changed in ProjectE as well)
-        * Bamboo is worth less so things make more sense.
         * Dyes are worth different amounts based on their crafting recipes, so different colors of things are worth different amounts.
         * Since fractional energy values are allowed, some energy values may be slightly different.
-    * Energy values are now multiples of 0.05 instead of 0.25, for no real reason.
-    * Tools that break multiple nodes at once (hammers, hoes, katar, and morningstar) use a better method that may (?) slightly decrease lag.\*
     * A couple changes involving the Philosopher's Stone:
         * Ender pearls can now be crafted with 4 iron and the Philosopher's Stone (MCL).
         * Copper's energy value has been changed (128 instead of 85), and the recipe has been changed accordingly.